ZodiacalComet/dotfiles/README.md

 - [**black**](https://github.com/psf/black): The uncompromising Python code formatter.
 - [**fanficfare**](https://github.com/JimmXinu/FanFicFare): FanFicFare is a tool for making eBooks from stories on fanfiction and other web sites.
-- [**fimfic-tracker**](https://github.com/ZodiacalComet/fimfic-tracker): An unnecessary CLI application for tracking stories on Fimfiction.
 - [**fimfic2epub-cover-patch**](https://github.com/ZodiacalComet/fimfic2epub-cover-patch): Wrapper script around fimfic2epub's CLI to handle stories without a cover.
 - [**flake8**](https://github.com/PyCQA/flake8): flake8 is a python tool that glues together pycodestyle, pyflakes, mccabe, and third-party plugins to check the style and quality of some python code.
   - [**flake8-bugbear**](https://github.com/PyCQA/flake8-bugbear): A plugin for Flake8 finding likely bugs and design problems in your program.
 Contains warnings that don't belong in pyflakes and pycodestyle.